A “Scared Straight” List I Hope Will Create Some Change

-In the previous blog I described an unpleasant scene too many of us have been a part of.
+In another article I described an unpleasant scene too many of us have been a part of.
 The “bitch sessions” of women who are angry at men.
 Or men who are angry at women.
 Or young adults whining about their parents.
 Or a wife complaining about her husband.
 Each and every one of these complaints comes when a personal boundary is crossed.
 The crossing of that boundary falls under your responsibility.

 It is so much easier to whine, complain, and bitch.

 The reality is when your boundaries are crossed, you get upset.
 You feel violated.
 You feel not appreciated.
 You feel less than a person.
 Some of you in response turn into the victim.
 Sometimes you dramatically want to play the victim.
 Sometimes you don’t even realize you are playing the victim.
 Lots of blame is cast about in these “bitch sessions” yet it is quite likely that this person being bitched about doesn’t even know he/she has crossed a boundary with you.
 You would rather bitch and stay in this relationship where you don’t know where you start and where you end than do the uncomfortable thing—and grown up thing—to make and keep your own boundaries.